 Here’s what I know and hold true to:

 - Buy life insurance if you are married and/or have a family to support.
 If you are single and just out of college with little or no debt, I don’t think it’s worth it.
 My workplace covers me for twice my salary.
 I also have another policy to provide for my family.
+It’s typically not advisable to get life insurance on a child.

 - Only buy term life insurance.
 Both of my policies are term.
 The one I have out on my own is a 30-year term life insurance that has an inflation rider.
 If an insurance agent ever suggests another product besides term life or advertises it as an investment, really challenge them on that.
 Life insurance isn’t a good investment.